"

 Conclusions

-A startling contrast is evident in how Australia’s immigration and multicultural policies have recently evolved.
-On the one hand, a generally expansive and cosmopolitan orientation predominates in the immigration and humanitarian programs and in domestic multicultural policies.
-On the other hand, a tough-minded approach prevails in relation to asylum seekers arriving by sea.
-Observers discomforted by the asylum seeker policies might be further discomforted to contemplate that the two dimensions may be politically interdependent.
+A contrast is evident in how Australia’s recent immigration and multicultural policies have evolved.
+On the one hand, a generally expansive and cosmopolitan orientation predominates in the immigration and humanitarian programs and, notwithstanding recent Middle East convulsions, in domestic multicultural policies.
+On the other hand, a tough-minded approach continues to prevail in relation to asylum seekers arriving by sea.
+The two dimensions may be politically interdependent.
+Former Prime Minister Malcolm Turnbull argued in 2018 that ‘being in control of your borders is absolutely critical’ as ‘a fundamental foundation of our success as a multicultural society, as a migration nation as people often describe us’.
+[64]

-The contrasts and possible contradictions embedded within Australia’s immigration and multicultural policies, evolving over time and shaping the country in fundamental ways, add to the fascination and intrigue of this crucial policy domain.
+The ambitions, challenges, contrasts and possible contradictions embedded within Australia’s immigration and multicultural policies, evolving over time and shaping the country in fundamental ways, add to the fascination and intrigue of this crucial policy domain.

 References